rosenloecher-it/enocean-mqtt-bridge/README.md

 ## Troubleshooting

 There happened some very quick connects/disconnects from/to MQTT broker (Mosquitto) on a Raspberry Pi.
 The connection was secured only by certificate.
-The problem went away after configuring user name and password for the MQTT broker.
+The problem went away after configuring username and password for the MQTT broker.
-On a Ubuntu system all was working fine even without user and password.
+On an Ubuntu system all was working fine even without user and password.

 `sudo service enocean-mqtt-bridge status`